renaissance-publishing/renaissance/content/chapters/21-races.md

   - They commonly speak Haven Isles Ratfolk (language group GR).

-  - Vitals:
+#### Vitals

+Traders and merchants, they tend to get along well with Halflings and Gnolls (they’re one of few species that can eat Gnollish food and speak Gnollish languages).
+Taking very well to settled urban life, and growing very quickly.

 - Old Age: 55 Years
 - Average Height: 1.25m
 - Average Weight: 34kg

-  - Traders and merchants, they tend to get along well with Halflings and Gnolls (they’re one of few species that can eat Gnollish food and speak Gnollish languages).
-Taking very well to settled urban life, and growing very quickly.
+- Diet: Omnivore (scavenger)

 - DUR 25, STR 20
 - \+5 COG, +5 COO, +5 INT, +5 SAV
 - Movement: Foot 4 / 12
 - Senses: Normal, Infra-Red, Scent
+- Size: Small
 - Tags: Natural, Humanoid, Ratfolk
 - Language Group: GR
-  - *Small*: Ratfolk are small
 - *Scavengers*: Rat-Folk are resistant to food-borne diseases.
-They receive +20 on checks against food-borne diseases.
+  Theyvreceive +20 on checks against food-borne diseases.

-  - Optional Background: Warren Isles Sea-Rat
+#### Optional Background: Warren Isles Sea-Rat

-      - The more sophisticated of the Shaded Sea People, Ratfolk are the shipwrights and sailors of the alliance.
+The more sophisticated of the Shaded Sea People, Ratfolk are the shipwrights and sailors of the alliance.
-      - They are still divided into Clan-oriented settlements, where each Clan consists of several family, each of which will maintain a warren and holdings.
+They are still divided into Clan-oriented settlements, where each Clan consists of several family, each of which will maintain a warren and holdings.
-      - They are loosely confederated, amongst themselves and with Shade Elves.
+They are loosely confederated, amongst themselves and with Shade Elves.

 - 10 ranks in Intimidate
 - 10 ranks in Profession: Pirate, Profession: Sailer or Profession: Fisher
 - 10 ranks in one combat skill
 - one weapon (of Cost: Moderate)
 - one Skill Kit
 - Special: Warren Isles Sea-Rats don’t receive one dot in Common the way most characters do.
-Instead, they receive one dot in Shaded Sea Common and one dot in Shaded .
+  Instead, they receive one dot in Shaded Sea Common and one dot in Shaded.
   They commonly speak Warren Isles Ratfolk (language group GR) natively.

-  - Optional Background: Raptor’s Plane Ratfolk
+#### Optional Background: Raptor’s Plane Ratfolk

 - The descendants of Ratfolk who fled Southward from their cousins, settled on the Raptor’s Plane and ultimately allied with the Raptors.
 - They settled on the coasts and inland jungles closest to their cousins, and continue to suffer heavy raiding.
 - Inland, they live in large, underground settlements, carved into the sides of rocky foothills.
 - On the shores, where burrowing is impractical, they live in a walled cities of a few thousand.
 - Still socially-inclined and natural traders, they have opened trade with the Commonwealth (and have been surprised to encounter their distant cousins in the Commonwealth’s fleets).
 - They still fish and trade along rivers and shores, although Shaded Sea piracy makes this dangerous.

 - 10 Ranks in Protocol
 - 10 Ranks in one Combat skill
 - 10 Ranks in one Trade Skill
 - one weapon of Cost: Moderate
 - one Skill Kit
-      - Special: Emerald Plane Ratfolk don’t gain 10 ranks in Common the way most characters do; instead, they gain 10 ranks in Raptor's Common.
-They usually speak Jungle Ratfolk as a native language.
+- Special: Emerald Plane Ratfolk don’t gain 10 ranks in Common the way most characters do; instead, they gain 10 ranks in Protectorate Standard.
+  They usually speak Protectorate Ratfolk as a native language.

 ### Shamblers